 This category involves some of the most common types of scams and those that are the hardest to recognize (before it's too late), but there are still signs....

-Bitconnect is a famous and very recent example of a Ponzi and Pyramid scheme combined whose token lost 99% of its value in mid-January following state regulatory pressure (1,2,3).
+Bitconnect is a famous example of a Ponzi and Pyramid scheme from 2017/18 whose token lost 99% of its value following state regulatory pressure (1,2,3).
 Other notable scams include Onecoin, Gladiacoin, and USI-Tech.

 Ponzis will always exist in one form or another and wreck many naive investors' lives.